microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/longrunningoperation-get.md

 ---
 title: "Get longRunningOperation"
-description: "Read the properties and relationships of a longRunningOperation object."
+description: "Get the status of a long-running operation, represented by a longRunningOperation object."
 author: "mlafleur"
 ms.localizationpriority: medium
 ms.prod: "industrydata"